 For those who don’t know what LFS is, it’s a popular Lua library which allows you to perform common file system activities that can’t normally be done in plain Lua.
 Things like getting file attributes, creating and removing directories (folders), and iterating over files in a directory are all things that can be easily done using LFS.

-During the course of this tutorial, it might help to have a separate tab open with the LFS Reference.
+For this tutorial, it might help to have a separate window open with the LFS Reference.

-Let’s say you were creating a note-taking app that allows users to create, save, and read text-based notes that are all saved to system.DocumentsDirectory.
-Sure, it’s easy to keep track of what the user does inside of your app.
-You could simply keep your own record of the notes within a “notes” table and update it whenever something is added or removed from the app’s Documents folder.
+Imagine that you are creating a note-taking app that allows users to create, save, and read text-based notes that are all saved to system.DocumentsDirectory.
+Sure, it’s easy to keep track of what the user does inside of your app — you can simply keep your own record of the notes within a “notes” table and update it whenever something is added or removed from the app’s documents directory.

-Here’s an example of how to iterate over the contents of the app’s Documents directory using a simple for-loop:
+Here’s an example of how to iterate over the contents of the app’s documents directory using a simple

-Another thing you might need your app to do periodically is check the “last modified” timestamp of certain files, especially if you’re implementing any kind of syncing functionality, or even something as simple as keeping track of when the user last loaded a specific file (but didn’t necessarily change it).
+In some cases, you may need to periodically check the “last modified” timestamp of certain files, especially if you’re implementing any kind of syncing functionality, or even simply keeping track of when the user last loaded a specific file (but didn’t necessarily change it).

 Setting a new timestamp

-Now, later on, let’s find out when the file was last modified.
-You can either use the “access” or “modification” property, but if you’re going by the previous example, they would both equal the same thing.
+At some point later, let’s find out when the file was last modified.
+For this, we can either use the “access” or “modification” property:

-LuaFileSystem can do more things than what I showed you here, but chances are, your uses for it in a mobile app will fall into one of the three things I mentioned here.
-Fortunately, just about all of the LFS functions are straight-forward and easy to use.
-Please see the LFS Reference page for a complete listing of available functions and syntax information for each one.
+LuaFileSystem is very powerful and it can do more things than what is illustrated here.
+Fortunately, most of the LFS functions are straightforward and easy to use.
+Please see the LFS reference page for a complete listing of available functions and syntax information for each one.